-12. In light of the strategic development of the Library and Knowledge Management Strategy, the proposed budget for 2025-2026 reflects a necessary 21 per cent increase to support the transformation of the Satya N. Nandan Library into a dynamic knowledge centre for staff and stakeholders alike.
-This increment will stabilize and expand our knowledge repository, enhance digital content offerings, and strengthen partnerships.
-Key investments include the implementation of an Online Public Access Catalogue (OPAC) system, bolstering digital repository infrastructure, and upgrading storage facilities.
-These enhancements are pivotal for fostering knowledge-sharing, collaboration, and ensuring the library's evolution into an interactive hub that aligns with the Authority's strategic goals and operational efficiency.
+12. In the light of the strategic development of the library and knowledge management strategy, the proposed budget for the period 2025-2026 reflects the per cent increase necessary to support the transformation of the Satya N. Nandan Library into a dynamic knowledge centre for staff and stakeholders alike.
+This increment will stabilize and expand the knowledge repository, enhance digital content offerings and strengthen partnerships.
+Key investments include the implementation of an online public access catalogue system, thus bolstering the digital repository infrastructure and upgrading the storage facilities.
+These enhancements are pivotal for fostering knowledge-sharing, promoting collaboration and ensuring the library's evolution into an interactive hub that aligns with the Authority's strategic goals and operational efficiency.